appfolio/ae_page_objects/README.md

 end
 ```

-- You can override `ensure_loaded!` to implement any type of checks:
+- You can use `is_loaded` to implement any type of checks:

 ```ruby
 class LoginPage < AePageObjects::Document